Tinamú Montañero

 Highland Tinamou

-Appearance: This tinamou has a distinctive appearance 38 cm - 15.5 in).
+Appearance: This tinamou has a notable appearance 38 cm - 15.5 in).
 It has a brown and buff plumage with intricate barring and mottling, helping it blend into the forested habitats where it resides.
-The bird has a relatively small head, a slender neck, and short wings.
+The bird has a small head, a slender neck, and short wings.
 Its legs are strong and well-adapted for running on the forest floor.

 Breeding: Highland Tinamous are monogamous birds that form strong pair bonds during the breeding season.
-The female typically constructs a shallow nest on the forest floor, where she lays a clutch of eggs.
+The female constructs a shallow nest on the forest floor, where she lays a clutch of eggs.
 Both parents share the incubation of the eggs, and once hatched, they care for and protect the chicks.
 The young tinamous are precocial, meaning they are born in a relatively mature state and can move around shortly after hatching.

-Behavior: Highland Tinamous are primarily ground-dwelling birds that forage for a variety of food items, including fruits, seeds, insects, and small invertebrates.
+Behavior: Highland Tinamous are ground-dwelling birds that forage for a variety of food items, including fruits, seeds, insects, and small invertebrates.
 They are known for their secretive behavior, relying on camouflage and remaining motionless to avoid detection.
 Their vocalizations, like soft whistles and calls, play a crucial role in communication, particularly during breeding and territorial interactions.

 Distribution